Many have asked “how would a merger or acquisition work in crypto?”

 Good Artists Copy; Great Artists Steal

 The vast majority of code that powers these protocols is open source.
-Although smart contracts on Ethereum are not open source, most major contracts as published as open source.
+Although smart contracts on Ethereum are not open source, most major contracts are published as open source.
 The ethos of the crypto community is that projects must be open source.
 This creates interesting new dynamics and incentive models to copy from other projects.

 The first high profile example of this is playing out now.
 Ethereum, through its recent non-contentious hard fork called Metropolis, will support zk-SNARKs. zk-SNARKs are the mechanism that Zcash uses to achieve confidential transactions.
 Although Ethereum’s implementation is not as advanced as that of Zcash, it’s clear that, in time, the Ethereum Foundation aims to enable users to easily transact confidentially.